Newcastle upon Tyne, England: The Ultimate Travel Guide 2026

 Literary and Philosophical Society of Newcastle upon Tyne

-Literary And Philosophical Society Of Newcastle
+Literary and Philosophical Society of Newcastle

 CC BY-SA 1.0 / Michael D Beckwith

-Location: Bolbec Hall, 23 Westgate Rd, Newcastle upon Tyne NE1 1SE, UK | Hours: Monday 9.30am* - 7.00pm Tuesday 9.30am - 8.00pm Wednesday 9.30am - 7.00pm Thursday 9.30am - 7.00pm Friday 9.30am - 5.00pm Saturday 9.30am - 1.00pm | Website | Distance: 1.0km
+Location: Bolbec Hall, 23 Westgate Rd, Newcastle upon Tyne NE1 1SE, UK | Hours: Monday 9.30am* - 7.00pm Tuesday 9.30am - 8.00pm Wednesday 9.30am - 7.00pm Thursday 9.30am - 7.00pm Friday 9.30am - 5.00pm Saturday 9.30am - 1.00pm | Price: Entry to the building and use of the reference library is generally free; there is a charge for borrowing memberships and certain events. | Website | Distance: 128.8km

 Visiting Literary and Philosophical Society of Newcastle upon Tyne